Pitt-Fuego/Setting-Up-Atom-Code-Editor/README.md

 ## Suggested Text Editors

-Setting up Atom for Windows and CodePad for Chromebooks
+Setting up Atom for Mac/Windows and CodePad for Chromebooks

 ### (Mac)